waleedk05/Animated-Button/README.md

 ## Styling

 The component uses a CSS file (`AnimatedButton.css`) for styling.
 You can customize the styles as needed.
-The colors can be changed using these variables in css file :root {
+The colors can be changed using these variables in css file:

+(':root {
   --primary-color: #055c22;
   --secondary-color: #fff;
-}
+}')